nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Opening the Help Page : `help`

-Opens the Help Window, which allows you to copy the URL of the User Guide to your clipboard.
+Opens the Help Window, which allows you to copy the link to the User Guide to your clipboard.

 **Format:** `help`